ucberkeley/savio-training-intro-2017/intro.md

 When reading/writing data to/from disk, unless the amount of data is small, please put the data in your scratch space at `/global/scratch/SAVIO_USERNAME`.
 The system is set up so that disk access for all users is optimized when users are doing input/output (I/O) off of scratch rather than off of their home directories.
 Doing I/O with files on your home directory can impact the ability of others to access their files on the filesystem.

-Large amounts of disk space is available for purchase the [*condo storage* offering](http://research-it.berkeley.edu/services/high-performance-computing/brc-condo-storage-service-savio).
+Large amounts of disk space is available for purchase from the [*condo storage* offering](http://research-it.berkeley.edu/services/high-performance-computing/brc-condo-storage-service-savio).
 The minimum purchase is about $7,000, which provides roughly 25 TB for five years.

 # Login nodes, compute nodes, and DTN nodes